Marasmus

 Complications

-- Hypothermia due to loss of fat insulation.
+Hypothermia due to loss of insulating fat and impaired thermoregulation

 | Short-term Sequelae | Long-term Sequelae |